By Dorothy Davis, Guided Walks Coordinator.

 Exploring Forest Lodge

 Forest Lodge, once a ward of the Glebe Municipal Council, which was formed in 1859 and merged into the City of Sydney Council in 1948, is named for the 1836 house built by chemist and druggist Ambrose Foss.
 Forest Lodge is multi-layered and complex, with its character constantly shifting and being remade.
 Max Solling led the first Glebe Society Walk in 1969 and is still keen to share his great knowledge of Glebe’s and Forest Lodge’s history and heritage.
-Max will lead us through the suburb, explaining the history of Forest Lodge’s natural environment, civic role, industry, retail and residential development.
-His encyclopaedic knowledge of our history and his engaging story-telling will make this walk an unforgettable historical exploration of our suburb.
+Max lead us through the suburb, explaining the history of Forest Lodge’s natural environment, civic role, industry, retail and residential development.

 The Villas of Glebe pre-1870

 Similar to the large villas with their pleasure grounds that once graced Potts Point and Darlinghurst, a handsome line of marine villas took shape from the late 1820s on the escarpments of Glebe – a position ensuring good drainage, ample grounds for recreation, access to fresh water, cool breezes and pleasant views.
 Robert and Peter, who own – and have lovingly restored – the c.1847 Rothwell Lodge, will lead us on a tour of the magnificent remaining pre-1870 marine villas.
-The Walk will begin near Lyndhurst in Darghan Street, from where we’ll wander up St Johns Road into the grounds of St John’s Church and next door to Foley Park.
-From there, we’ll head down Glebe Point Road through the Toxteth Estate – Glebe’s first and largest estate – then on to the grounds of Margaretta Cottage in Leichhardt Street.
-Our last stop will be Rothwell Lodge in Ferry Road, where we’ll learn more about this beautiful and historic home during a guided tour led by Robert and Peter.
-We’ll also have an opportunity to enjoy a drink while viewing an extensive exhibition featuring pre-1870s Glebe and Forest Lodge villas, including some now demolished.
-This is a not-to-be-missed opportunity to spend time with Robert and Peter, whose extensive knowledge of Glebe’s 19th-century villas is unsurpassed.
+The Walk began near Lyndhurst in Darghan Street, from where we wandered up St Johns Road into the grounds of St John’s Church and next door to Foley Park.
+From there, we headed down Glebe Point Road through the Toxteth Estate – Glebe’s first and largest estate – then on to the grounds of Margaretta Cottage in Leichhardt Street.
+Our last stop will be Rothwell Lodge in Ferry Road, where we learnt more about this beautiful and historic home during a guided tour led by Robert and Peter, whose extensive knowledge of Glebe’s 19th-century villas is unsurpassed.
+The walk took place on Sunday 15 October.
+Read a full report.

 Toxteth House and the Toxteth Estate